 Some of the ones mentioned above are only a few examples of very high-quality software that have been built out to service sales teams.
 The better the software gets, the more inside sales will creep into the territory of outside sales.
 Still, there will always be a point where in-person human interaction is key.
 Demodesk is an example of a product that helps marry the remote work of Inside Sales Teams with personalized and interactive video meetings.
 We will touch on this later in the article.

 - It generally comes with less of a price tag.
 Inside b2b sales reps cost less than outside ones, usually because they are not responsible for larger enterprise deals.
 Some would argue that it takes less skill to be an inside sales rep. In addition, there are fewer travel costs associated with this sales model, whereas outside sales reps are spending most of their time in the field.

 - If your ACV is under $30,000, consider an inside sales team.
-If the product your selling doesn’t require multiple decision-makers and a budget approval on their end, then it is probably a waste of everyone’s time to build a relationship for 6 months before the sale.
+If the product you are selling doesn’t require multiple decision-makers and a budget approval on their end, then it is probably a waste of everyone’s time to build a relationship for 6 months before the sale.
 Inside sales equate to more transactional selling with lower-cost deals when compared to outside sales.

 - If you’re going into rapid scaling mode (let’s say you just raised your series B), some companies might go with an inside sales force simply because it can scale up faster than an outside sales force.

 - As the market gets more internet savvy, potential customers may prefer to be contacted through one of the b2b sales channels.
 Especially as millennials and Gen Z grow in the workforce, a phone call or email exchange could be more optimal than meeting face to face in a coffee shop.

 At the end of the day, only you can determine whether the sales model is the right sales structure for your company.
 Generally, the bigger and more important the deals are, the more you should mix in an inside salesperson.